TonyFiuma/TonyFiuma/README.md

 ### Hi there!

+👋
-👋 I'm a passionate Data Engineer with four years of experience in the tech industry, built on a strong Java development background.
-I began my career mastering Java, Spring Boot, Maven, and SQL databases, and have since evolved into a skilled Data Engineer, leveraging tools like Informatica PowerCenter, Informatica Developer, Informatica Intelligent Cloud Services for Data Quality and Integration, PL/SQL, SQL Developer, and Snowflake.
+I'm a passionate Data Engineer with several years of experience and a strong foundation in Java development.
+I specialize in building and optimizing scalable data pipelines using tools like Informatica PowerCenter, Informatica Cloud Services, PL/SQL, and Snowflake.

-🚀 My expertise lies in building and optimizing scalable data pipelines that transform raw data into valuable insights, all while meeting complex business requirements.
-Whether integrating diverse data sources, ensuring data quality, or enhancing performance, I approach each challenge with a keen eye for detail.
+🚀 My focus is on transforming raw data into valuable insights, integrating diverse data sources, and ensuring data quality, all while meeting complex business needs.

-💡 As I continue to explore new technologies and methodologies, I remain committed to staying at the forefront of the data engineering field.
-If you're looking for a seasoned professional with a strong foundation in both software development and data engineering, I'm your person! 🙌
+💡 Continuously exploring new technologies, I stay at the forefront of the data engineering field.
+If you're seeking a skilled professional with expertise in software development and data engineering, I'm your person! 🙌

 <!--
 **TonyFiuma/TonyFiuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.